 Graduate Forum in Islamic Studies

-Dedicated to fostering innovative approaches to translating advanced research to the public, our Graduate Forum offers graduate students the opportunity to design and lead public seminars that connect scholarly inquiry with audiences beyond the academy.
+Dedicated to fostering innovative approaches to translating advanced research to the public, our Graduate Forum offers graduate students the opportunity to design and lead public seminars that connect scholarly inquiry with audiences beyond academia.

 Call for Proposals | Seldon Graduate Forum in Islamic Studies

 Each quarter, one proposal will be selected by the Seldon Institute for implementation.
-The selected graduate instructor will receive compensation of $1500 and institutional support, including office space, in developing and presenting the seminar.
+The selected graduate instructor will receive a $1500 grant and institutional support, including office space, in developing and presenting the seminar.

 • are accessible to a general public audience;